mgb45/BQNeRF/README.md

 ### So, how does it do?

 Sadly, not so well.
 At very low sample numbers (both for training and rendering, Bayesian Quadrature with the Matern kernel is better), but this quickly reverses.
+This is only on a *single* test image, so could change at scale, but I suspect this is not the case.
+Bayesian Quadrature makes most sense when sampling is extremely expensive, and the sampling requirements for high quality NeRF rendering don't quite line up in this slot.
+Some of these results around rendering with different sample numbers are interesting though, as they show that the NeRF is clearly overfitting to the sampling grid along the ray.
+I think this lines up with Plenoxels work - the network is not really learning a functional form of the transmittance along the array, but rather is just a compact occupancy grid estimator.

 ![10 samples shows generally outperforming Bayesian quadrature rule](/figs/Ns_10.png)![20 samples shows similar performance](./figs/Ns_20.png)